The Grind Cafe and Bakery

 With the branding in place, I moved on to the mobile app, which I was far less confident in.
 However, I did have a handful of gripes with other mobile ordering apps that I was hoping to avoid with The Grind.

-Primarily, I wanted to be sure that editing an order while it was in your cart was as simple as possible.
+Primarily, I wanted to be sure that editing an order before you placed it was as simple as possible.
 Too often, I would have to go through the entire process.
-For this, I decided that an overlay to edit the item would keep them close to completing their checkout when they just want to change one thing about their item.
+For this, I decided that an overlay to edit the item would keep them close to completing their checkout when they just wanted to change one thing about their item.
 If a user wants to change the item entirely, they can simply remove it from their cart to add another.

 I also wanted to be sure that navigating through the menu offerings didn't feel claustrophobic.
 To phrase this another way, I wanted users to be able to easily swap between categories if they realized they wanted something different than they had originally ordered.
-One example where I addressed this can be found in the item customization screen.
-Here, I made sure that each beverage had the option to swap between multiple versions of it (for example, hot, iced, and frozen, if applicable) right on the item's page.
+With this in mind, I made sure that each beverage had the option to swap between multiple versions of it (for example, hot, iced, and frozen, if applicable) right on the item's page.
 Users would be able to change their beverage type right before they added it to their order.

 Beyond these specific items, I really learned so much about making decisions and compromises throughout the design.
-Balancing simplification for the user experience without interfering with more intricate actions being accessible was a constant challenge throughout the project.
-Decisions like what to include in the bottom navigation, how users would customize their items and more often required a couple of days to think on before reaching a final decision.
+Balancing simplification for the user experience without interfering with something straightforward was a constant challenge throughout the project.
+Decisions like what to include in the bottom navigation, how users would customize their items and more often required a couple of days to think on before deciding on a final direction.

 Mobile order app design.
 See prototype here (some images use placeholders).